jsteenbeeke/jsteenbeeke.github.io/recruiters/give-me-a-salary-indication.md

 ### "Enjoying your job is much more important than getting paid well"

+They're not mutually exclusive, I currently have a very enjoyable job with a nice salary.

-They're not mutually exclusive, and every single company who has ever told me this had a really toxic work environment in addition to their low salaries.
+Besides, every single company who has ever told me I should focus on enjoyment rather than compensation had, rather ironically, a really toxic work environment in addition to their low salaries.

 ### "How about you tell us your current salary so we can make a fitting offer?"